tapquo/appnima.docs/readme.md

 #### Step 1: GET /oauth/authorize
-User will be redirect to another URL.
+User will be redirected to another URL.
 This resource is called with the following parameters:
 ``` json
 response_type   : type of request.
 Should be `code`.
 client_id       : your public ID application.